zjruff/pycnet-audio/docs/index.rst

 Using pycnet
 ============

-We have a defined processing workflow for bioacoustics data which consists of a number of distinct steps that are completed in sequence, beginning with a set of audio files that have been retrieved from the field and ending with a set of target species detections that can be analyzed to make ecological inferences.
+In the course of running a large-scale acoustic monitoring program, we have developed a reasonably efficient workflow for processing bioacoustics data.
+This workflow consists of a number of distinct steps that are completed in sequence, beginning with a set of audio files that have been retrieved from the field and ending with a set of target species detections that can be analyzed to make ecological inferences.
 The steps in our workflow are as follows:

 1. The files are organized in a directory structure that reflects the field sampling scheme.
 Each recording station has a folder containing the audio files from that station, and each field site has a folder containing the station folders from that site.
 Filenames are standardized to include information on where and when each recording was made.
 2. Audio files from each field site are inventoried and summarized at the site and station level.